evisdrenova/llama2-rs/notes.md

 First, we open the file and map it into memory using mmamp.
 Then we validate that is has a minimum size before we read the config from the beginning of the memory mapped file using byte offsets to parse the different parts of the config.

-Lastly, we do some more validation and then return the config, memory mnapped file and the shared_weights bool.
+Lastly, we do some more validation and then return the config, memory mapped file and the shared_weights bool.

 In the build_transformer function, we run the read_checkpoint function to read in the file and then we get the weights data from the file and then memory map that to our `TransformerWeights` struct.